mrhteriyaki/RA3LANHelper/README.md

 Connection in progress: 1-2*

-**Problem:**\
-RA3 tries to create a P2P mesh network between each player and is unable when users are behind the same NAT / single public IP, the destination IP:PORT is determined by the NAT Negotiation server using the source address of the client.
-Other CNC games and BFME2 connect directly to the internal IP of the P2P client, RA3 does not do this.
+RA3 tries to create a P2P mesh network between each player and is unable to link users within the same internal network.
+The destination IP:PORT is determined by the NAT Negotiation server using the source address of the client.
+Other CNC games and BFME2 connect directly to the internal IP of the P2P client, RA3 does not do this and attempts to use the public address.
+As the ports are dynamically selected they cannot be forwarded, this tool redirects them to a set range of ports that can be forwarded.

-The firewall overide port in RA3 does not work when set manually preventing the usage of normal port forwarding for each game client.
+The firewall overide port may have been for this purpose in RA3, however it does not work when set manually.

-**Solution:**\
-This program redirects the random UDP port traffic used by NAT Negotiaton to a port that is manually set and can then be forwarded (with NAT Loopback) to allow internal access between game clients.
+This program redirects the random UDP port traffic used by NAT Negotiaton to a port that is manually set by this tool.
+These ports can be forwarded (with NAT Loopback) to allow internal access between game clients.

 ### Usage Instructions